digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

     1) Plug the ZigBee radios into the XBee adapters and connect them to your computer's USB or serial ports.

-    2) Configure the remote ZigBee device with the Node Identifier used by the example to communicate with it and to receive data in application layer (explicit) format.
+    2) Configure the remote ZigBee devices to receive data in application layer (explicit) format.
 To do so follow these steps:

           1) Launch the XCTU application.